 Steacy Ranch Zinfandel

-• Owned and farmed by Turley Wine Cellars, and located on the north side of Acampo Rd., just east of N. Kennifick Rd.
+• 40 acres owned and farmed by Turley Wine Cellars, and located on the north side of Acampo Rd., just east of N. Kennifick Rd.

 • Oldest vines (about 21% of vineyard) planted in 1907; as such, the oldest Lodi Zinfandel vineyard of record planted on St. George rootstock (as opposed to the natural Zinfandel roots typifying the vast majority of pre-1960s Lodi Zinfandel growths).
 Bottled as Turley's "Steacy Ranch" Zinfandel.

-• Produces zesty yet silken, fine textured Zinfandels of moderate weight; with flowery red fruit perfumes tinged with spice (pepper, thyme, allspice, etc.); while younger vines go into Turley Wine Cellars' "Juvenile" bottlings.
+• Oldest vines produce zesty yet silken, fine textured vineyard-designate Zinfandels of moderate weight; with flowery red fruit perfumes tinged with spice (pepper, thyme, allspice, etc.); while younger vines go into Turley Wine Cellars' "Juvenile" bottlings.

 Noma Ranch Zinfandel